oveddan/site/content/portfolio/starpower/index.md

 At ITP resident [Aaron Parsekian](http://www.aaronparsekian.com/) showed me the  **[LeDMX4 PRO](https://dmxking.com/led-pixel-control/ledmx4-pro)** controller which can be used to control 4 strips of APA102s using ArtNet.

-We ended up switching to use this controller, and I wrote a **TouchDesigner** program to **map the leds** in a circular physical space, and allow for easy generation visuals to show on the star.
+We ended up switching to use this controller, and I wrote a **TouchDesigner** program to **project the leds** in a circular physical space, and allow for generative visuals to show up on the star.

 {{<image src="images/ledmx" caption="Using the DMXKing LeDMX4 PRO to control using ArtNET 12 strips of LEDS that are daisy chained into 4 sets.">}}